JustinChang04/CapitolCorridorTracker/README.md

 # Introduction
 An app to track the timeliness of Capitol Corridor trains running between San Jose/Oakland and Sacramento/Auburn.
-I built this app using React Native as the framework.
-I used [Amtrak.js](https://github.com/piemadd/amtrak) to fetch live train data from Amtrak.
+I built this app using React Native as the framework, and I used [Amtrak.js](https://github.com/piemadd/amtrak) to fetch live train data from Amtrak.

 ## Disclaimer
-This app and its creater have no relation to Amtrak.
+This app and its creator have no relation to Amtrak.

 ## Usage
 The app will prompt the user to enter a valid train number before showing any data.